lq-2023/lq-2023.github.io/content/homepage/program.md

 header_menu: true
 ---

-The following is a preliminary program of the LQ 2023 Tutorial+Workshop event.
+The following is the final program of the LQ 2023 Tutorial+Workshop event.

 When: Monday, September 18, 2023